Frequently asked questions about the former Marrickville Hospital site

 Where will cars enter the site?

-There will be two driveway entrances off Livingstone Road – one to the 60 underground car parking spaces for the new library and community hub, and a separate driveway entrance for the residential buildings.
+There will be two driveway entrances off Livingstone Road – one to the 60 underground car parking spaces for the new library and community spaces, and a separate driveway entrance for the residential buildings.